protecode-sc/helm-chart/README.md

 ## Changes

 * Add support for setting credentials vie helm charts for the Black Duck Portal licensing service.
+* Automatic Global project viewer -permission assignment on login can now be configured with `frontend.saml.globalProjectViewerGroupName`.

 ### 2026.6.3
 * Update containers to 2026.6.3.